mpguerra/user-goals-oauth-api-gateway/README.md

                    code = code,
                    user_id = params.username })
 ```
-3. In get_token.lua, the user_id is added when storing the access token in the 3scale backend
+3 - In get\_token.lua, the user\_id is added when storing the access token in the 3scale backend
 ```lua
 function generate_access_token_for(client_id)
    local ok, err = ts.connect_redis(red)